Batterii/objection-paginator/README.md

 		return Person.query().withGraphJoined('favoriteFood', {
 			/*
 			 * We are doing an inner join here to filter out people who don't
 			 * have a known favorite food.
-Nullable columns are not currently
+If you need to include records with
-			 * supported.
-See the section on nullable columns below.
+			 * nullable columns or relationships, see the section on nullable
+			 * columns below.
 			 */
 			joinOperation: 'innerJoin',
 		});